Deposit/Payments FAQs

 -

-Yes, and the remaining balance is due when your bird is ready to go to his/her forever home.
+The outstanding balance is payable when your bird is prepared to transition to its permanent home.

 -